SlybootsStudio/iqrpg.guide/guides/battler.md

 - Land
 - Heroic pots

-### Base gold vs gold boost
+### Base Gold vs Gold Boost

 Base gold is almost always better than gold boost.
-You will often have more gold boost than base gold, which means that an increase to base gold will boost your income more.
+You will often have more gold boost than base gold, which means that an increase to base gold will increase your income more.

 - For example, let's say I have `100 base gold`, and `200% gold boost`.
 That means my gold/action is `300`.
 - If I increase **base gold** by `1`, then my gold/action increases to `303`.